• Skip to primary navigation

 Plum jam

-Use any available plums; I got yellow ones on the inside, purple on the outside, even the smallest ones used for juice.
+Use any available plums; I have yellow ones on the inside, purple on the outside, and even the smallest ones used for juice.
 The color of the plum jam is usually reddish, given by the skin, not the color of the plum inside.

-Making preserves and jams at home is traditional labor during the Chilean summer, the abundance of fruit and the low prices makes it accessible.
+Making preserves and jams at home is traditional labor during the Chilean summer.
+The abundance of fruit and the low prices make it accessible.
 Kids participate in collecting the fruit, especially wild blackberries, raspberries, blueberries, and more.

 You may also want to see the recipe: Homemade Wine Jelly.